aswanthnarayan/ProgrammingNotes/Javascript/Javascript.md

 Variables are containers for storing data values.You can declare a variable with **var**, **let** or **const** keywords.

 - Variable names include letters,digits, underscores, and dollar signs
-- Variable names can't start with letters.
+- Variable names must start with a letter, underscore (_), or dollar sign ($).
+They cannot start with a number.
 - JS is case-sensitive language , so `myVar` and `myvar` are different variable.
 - Always prefer `let`,and `const` over `var` for avoiding scoping and hoisting issues